 The board may charge materials fees for the use or purchase of educational materials.
-Materials fees received by the school district shall be deposited in the general fund.
-It shall be the responsibility of the superintendent to recommend to the board when materials fees will be charged and the amount of the materials fees.
+Educational materials fees received by the school district shall be deposited in the general fund.
+It shall be the responsibility of the superintendent to recommend to the board when educational materials fees will be charged and the amount of the materials fees.